(Links at end of post.) My husband died in 2009 of heart failure. My life changed drastically for the better.

-After about the first four years of our marriage he started changing.
-The pressure and tension built up in him and on me.
-Over the next 33 years I developed coping mechanisms to help protect myself and cope with my crumbling life.
+Over the years I developed coping mechanisms to help protect myself and cope with my crumbling life.

-I am now learning to overcome these no longer needed behaviors to be more healthy mentally and emotionally.
-I am sharing them here to hopefully help someone who sees my behaviors in themselves.
-Maybe they may realize how their lives have been affected by abuse and get help.
+I am now learning to overcome these no longer needed behaviors to be healthier mentally and emotionally.
+I am sharing these behaviors here to hopefully help someone see my behaviors in themselves so they can get help.

 1. I apologize unnecessarily.
-Apologizing can be a placating behavior.
-Hopefully it puts the one apologizing in a safer position of submission.
+Unnecessary apologizing is a placating behavior used subconsciously to put the victim in a hopefully safer position of submission.
 It gives the one being apologized to, the position of dominance.
-After an initial period of guilt and failure, I realized he was not always right!

-After this awakening I still thought that was the best way to preserve peace in our household was to take the blame.
+After the initial awakening I still thought this was the best way to preserve peace in our household.
 I was wrong.

 When one partner has absolute power over the other partner, it becomes a heady position for the abuser.
 The abused develops an increasingly submissive role which may affect them the rest of their lives even outside of the relationship.

 Advice: Be aware of the frequency and situations when you apologize.
 Work on stopping unnecessary apologies.
-Stop abusing yourself if your abuser is no longer there to abuse you.
+Stop abusing yourself; especially after your abuser is no longer there to abuse you.

 2. I “fold” mentally sometimes when confronted by a strong personality, especially male salesmen, or some doctors.
 When a doctor is explaining something to me I nod and think that I understood everything but when I try to remember what was said, I sometimes forget or forget to ask questions I wanted to ask because “they were in a hurry.”

 If it gave him power and made him feel more in control, then maybe he wouldn’t hound me about whatever I had done wrong.
 Maybe not the best plan, because it caused him to get frustrated and my self esteem to decline.
 But I had no control over it.
 (I also was working 12 hour night shifts as a nurse.
 I know my Circadian Rhythm was quite messed up which can affect many mental faculties.)

-I actually was amazed when I tried it before the person I always felt inferior to, came into the room.
-I stood in the Wonder Woman pose and said to myself, “I am strong, I have nothing to fear.
+I actually was amazed when I tried it!
+Before the person I always felt inferior to, came into the room, I stood in the Wonder Woman pose and said to myself, “I am strong, I have nothing to fear.
 She is no better than I am.”
 I was appalled!!!
 It worked!
-We conversed like the two intelligent adults, we were!
+We conversed like two intelligent adults!

 3. I still try to give away my power where friends are concerned.
 Sometimes if a dear friend does something that hurts my feelings, I have trouble telling them.
 This behavior improved when my friend of over thirteen years told me she WANTED me to tell her if she hurt my feelings or did something that bothered me.
 She told me that she VALUED MY OPINION!

 Can you imagine how amazing that felt!!
 She wanted me to tell her what I wanted to do; where I wanted to go!!
 For so long I gave away my power to avoid arguments.
 If he asked where I wanted to eat, and I suggested a place, he always had a reason for not wanting to go there or the next two or three places, until I just went along with whatever he wanted to do.
-I am learning, thanks to my friend, that it is okay to say that I don’t want to go somewhere or do something.
+It is okay to say that I don’t want to go somewhere or do something.

 Advice: Decide on those things that are important to you.
 If you two can’t decide then agree to go separately or find a place you both like.
-Don’t just give up every time, which leads to my next behavior.
+Don’t just give up every time.

 5. I still carry more guilt than I should for our marriage and the way it turned out.
 I sometimes think, “What if I had been stronger?”
 “What if I had left him when he refused to get counseling?”
 What if, what if, what if?
 The past is in the past.